 As we race once again towards the holiday season, it’s important to keep in mind one of the often-overlooked shopper categories.
-Back-to-school, as valuable as it is, often gets overlooked in favor of Halloween.
-With ‘back to school’ searches growing 12% in 2015 and a forecasted $68 billion in spend, it’s an opportunity not to be missed — and it’s not too late to reach these consumers and reap big rewards.
+Back-to-school shoppers, as valuable as they are, often get overlooked in favor of Halloween.
+With “back to school” searches growing 12% in 2015 and a forecasted $68 billion in spend, it’s an opportunity not to be missed.
+Moreover, it’s not too late to reach these consumers and reap big rewards.

 These 5 key trends can help drive your back-to-school marketing strategy:

-1. Back-to-school marketing is largely driven by localized trends and timelines.
 In fact, Google reports that one of the peak seasonal search terms is “when does school start” and that 80% of consumers are looking to purchase within two weeks of the first day of school.
 Back-to-school is a season with real opportunity to drive big results in a small (but regionally varied) timeframe.
-While one big national campaign is unlikely to drive consistent results, building regional campaigns around school calendars is clearly an important strategy.
+One big national campaign is unlikely to drive consistent results.
+However, building regional campaigns around school calendars is clearly an important strategy.

 Further supporting the local-mobile experience, NRF reports only 21% of those surveyed indicated they intend to use their mobile device to make a purchase.
 This, paired with the 41% of mobile shoppers looking for more information online, clearly points to the importance of a local-mobile experience, both to drive consumers into your store, and to ensure their in-store mobile experience supports a purchase path.
 Proximity targeting, mobile ads and mobile cues in stores for targeted content (shopping lists, review pages) are easy ways to convert in-store mobile comparison shoppers.
 Apps are fantastic for driving loyal shoppers to the right products at the right time.